-The beginning of August traditionally belongs to the flute players in Prague.
-This year, the National Museum has already prepared the VII. year of the Flašinet žije! festival, which will take place on Tuesday, August 11, 2020.
-Street artists from various parts of the Czech Republic and Slovakia will enliven the center of Prague with three concerts of different genres.
+The beginning of August in Prague traditionally belongs to flaxinets.
+This year, the National Museum has already prepared the jubilee edition of the festival Flašinet žije!, which will take place on Saturday 12 August 2023.
+Street artists from different parts of the Czech Republic and Slovakia will enliven the centre of Prague with three concerts of different genres.

-Throughout the day, the Czech Museum of Music and its permanent exhibition will be open to visitors, which includes, for example, a large fairground orchestra or a banjo player’s game machine.
+Throughout the day, the Czech Museum of Music and its permanent exhibition will be open to visitors, which includes, for example, a large fairground orchestrion or a banjo player’s machine.

 Admission to the Czech Museum of Music and all concerts is free throughout the festival.